Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Engineering Personnel may only use the vest station in order to refill their vests.*

-11) All non-combative Corporation Personnel with the exception of the Department of Operations may never actively seek danger or interfere with Security Corps gun fights and must always seek to reside in a safe location within a corporation owned site.
+10) All non-combative Corporation Personnel with the exception of Operations Personnel may never actively seek danger or interfere with Security Corps gun fights and must always seek to reside in a safe location within a corporation owned site.

-*a) In the event that a Corporation Member is unable to attain a safe location in time to avoid hostiles, said Corporation member may defend themselves without breaking any other clause in the Articles of Service.*
+*a) In the event that a Corporation Personnel is unable to attain a safe location in time to avoid hostiles, said Corporation Personnel may defend themselves without breaking any other clause in the Articles of Service.*

-*b) In the scenario of hostiles in the lower Entity Area during an official Innovation Department test described under Article 3, Section 3, all participating in the test are to follow the procedure as written in their respective guidelines.*
+*b) In the scenario of hostiles in the lower Entity Area during an official Innovation Department test described under Article 3, Section 3, all participating in the test are to follow the procedure as written in their respective guidelines.

-12) No Corporation personnel, with the exception of those who are members of an authorized Task Force Detachment and personnel ranking Class-O and above may utilize and approve usage of the equipment the Underwater Sector provides.

-13) Only Corporation Personnel who spawn with weapons or are within the team defined as the "Engineering Department" may manipulate, manage, and store all mineral resources.
+11) Only Corporation Personnel who spawn with weapons and Engineering Personnel may manipulate, manage, and store all mineral resources, and non-anomalous drinks.

-*a) Engineering Personnel internally ranking Core Branch Manager and above may set forth internal policies regarding manipulation, management, and storage of mineral resources, within reason.*

-*b) Personnel listed above may terminate personnel beneath in command as listed in Article 2, Section 3 violating this clause within reason.*
+*a) Engineering Personnel internally ranking "Manager" or above may terminate personnel beneath in command as listed in Article 2 Section 3 violating this clause within reason.

-*c) Personnel ranking Classification - O may utilize all mineral resources within reason.*
+*b) Personnel ranking Classification - O may utilize all mineral resources within reason.*

-*d) Personnel ranking Classification - X may temporarily grant other personnel access to utilizing mineral resources.*
+*c) Personnel ranking Classification - X may temporarily grant other personnel access to utilizing mineral resources.*

-14) Only Corporation Personnel as "Engineering Department", "Security Corps", and "Department of Operations" may manipulate and manage objects that interfere with, or extend radio signals.
+12) Only Engineering, Security and Operations Personnel may manipulate and manage objects that interfere with, or extend radio signals.

-*a) High Command personnel within each stated departmental authority may temporarily expand authorized personnel through granting permission, and may set forth individual policies regarding such.*
+*a) High Command personnel within each stated departmental authority may temporarily expand authorized personnel through granting permission and may set forth individual policies regarding such.*

-15) Outer dimensions of any kind may not be accessed, or used in any way.
+13) Outer dimensions of any kind may not be accessed or used in any way.

-*a) Task Force Detachment "The Crazies" members are exempt from this law, and are authorized to fully have access to all dimensions in every shape or form.*
+*a) Security Corps Task Force Detachment "The Crazies" is exempt from this law and is authorized to fully have access to all dimensions in every shape or form.

-*b) The following have been granted the ability to authorize anyone to enter a given dimension following this chain of command; Security Corps General; Classification - X and The Crazies members internally ranking "Crazy Advisor"+; ID Directorate for project use; Any personnel not yet listed.*
+*b) The following have been granted the ability to authorize anyone to enter a given dimension following this chain of command; Security Corps General; Classification - X; "the Crazies" personnel internally ranking "Crazy Advisor"; Innovation Directorate.

-16) Nova Corporation Personnel, combative and non combative are to refrain from, and can only rope one body at any given time provided the body is not satisfying the following conditions:

-*a) The body in question is not of any member of the Security Corps.*

-*b) The body in questions is not of a Nova Corporation Personnel ranking higher than your own rank.
-However Classifications D - B are considered the same rank in this clause; The hierarchy consists of Classifications D-B; A; O; X, in that order ascending, Classification X being highest.*

-*c) The Security Corps is immune to these Sub-Clauses given that body is not Classification - O or higher.*

-*d) The body in question is not being roped to cause trouble or to be misused.*

-*e) Security Personnel may request any NCM below Classification - O to unrope any body currently roped to them.*
+14) Nova Corporation Personnel should not rope any bodies.

-17) EMPs may not be placed anywhere in which it becomes unreachable, and permanently blocks any area with no way of being destroyed without the help of moderation or abusing glitches.
-Breaking this clause can warrant a server ban.
+15) EMPs may not be placed anywhere in which it becomes unreachable, and permanently blocks any area with no way of being destroyed without the help of moderation or abusing glitches.
+Breaking this clause can warrant a server ban.*

-18) Misuse of the radio is strictly prohibited, which includes but is not limited to:
+16) Misuse of the radio is strictly prohibited, which includes but is not limited to:

-*a) Providing misinformation to Nova Corporation Staff for scenarios including, but not limited to: Hostile locations, Hostage scenarios, Test subjects riots, Entity Breaches and Law Infractors.*
+*a) Providing misinformation to Nova Corporation Staff for scenarios including, but not limited to: Hostile locations, Hostage scenarios, Test subjects riots, Entity Breaches, and Law Infractors.*

 *b) Clogging up the radio with unnecessary chatter or radio 'spamming'.*

-*c) Making immature comments; for example, "SC are do do heads."*

-*d) Exceptions to this law can be made if the person in question accidentally had their radio out at the time of their message, usually referred to as, "Hot mic."*
+*c) Exceptions to this law can be made if the person in question accidentally had their radio out at the time of their message.*

+17) Corporation Personnel shall not directly or indirectly threaten the lives of other Corporation Personnel and may terminate escaping Test Subjects, and other Corporation Personnel breaking this clause if there are no Security Personnel on-site.

 ## **Section 3: Nova Corporation Hierarchy**
-> Any clause within this section details specific hieratical placements of clearance, department, and sub department within the Nova Corporation, in terms of generalized command in a given moment, location, and situation.
+> Any clause within this section details specific hieratical placements of clearance, department, and sub-department within the Nova Corporation, in terms of generalized command in a given moment, location, and situation.
 If a personnel applies to two ranking definitions within the same bracket, the higher ranking definition is to be used in calculating authority.
 Clauses within this section take priority by order in which listed, earlier clauses take less priority than later clauses.

-0) Unless elsewise overridden by a different clause or law, the following list describes the hierarchy while on site, from most authority to least authority:
+0) It is to be mentioned that, in all cases, no matter the situation, the following two ranking definitions are above all other ranking definitions in all other clauses.

+Personnel ranking Classification - X
+↓
 Personnel ranking Classification - O
 ↓

-Personnel as “Security Corps”, internally ranking “TFD” or above
+Personnel as “Department of Operations” internally ranking “Autonomous Sentinel” and above ↓
+...

+1) Unless elsewise overridden by a different clause or law, the following list describes the hierarchy while on-site, from most authority to least authority:

+Personnel ranking Classification - O
 ↓
+Personnel as “Security Corps”, internally ranking “TFD” or above ↓

-Personnel as “Regulations Department”, internally ranking “Regulation Official” or above
+Personnel as “Regulations Department”, internally ranking “Regulating Official” or above ↓

-↓

 Personnel as “Security Corps” not yet listed
 ↓

-Personnel ranking Classification - A as “Nova Corporation Personnel”
+Personnel ranking Classification - A
 ↓
 Any Personnel not yet listed

-1) Within the following locations, including the land 50 studs away from the perimeter of the official boundary of the location, or elsewise close to reasonable boundary, during normal operation:
+2) Within the following locations, including the land 50 studs away from the perimeter of the official boundary of the location, or elsewise close to a reasonable boundary, during normal operation:

-*a) The Test Subject Zone, “Lower Area”:*
+*a) The Test Subject Zone:*

 Personnel ranking Classification - O
 ↓

-Personnel as “Regulations Department”, internally ranking “Regulation Official” or above
+Personnel as “Regulations Department”, internally ranking “Regulating Official” or above ↓

-↓

 Personnel as “Security Corps”
 ↓
 Personnel ranking Classification - A
 ↓
 Any Personnel not yet listed

-*b) The Test Subject Zone, “Surface Area”:*
+*b) The Entity Area:*

 Personnel ranking Classification - O
 ↓

-Personnel as “Security Corps”

-↓

-Personnel as “Regulations Department”, internally ranking “Regulation Official” or above

-↓

-Personnel ranking Classification - A as “Nova Corporation Personnel”

-↓

-Any Personnel not yet listed

-*c) The Entity Area:*

-Personnel ranking Classification - O

-↓

-Personnel as “Security Corps” as Task Force Detachment “The Crazies”
+Personnel as “Security Corps” as Task Force Detachment “The Crazies” ↓

-↓

-Personnel as “Regulations Department”, internally ranking “Chief Regulating Official” or above
+Personnel as “Regulations Department”, internally ranking “Chief Regulating Official” or above ↓

-↓

 Personnel as “Security Corps” not yet listed
 ↓

-Personnel as “Regulations Department”, internally ranking “Regulation Official” or above
+Personnel as “Regulations Department”, internally ranking “Regulating Official” or above ↓

-↓

 Personnel ranking Classification - A
 ↓
 Personnel as “Innovation Department”
 ↓

-Personnel as "Engineering Department" utilizing Entity - 004 or conducting Containment Chamber checks
+Personnel as "Engineering Department" utilizing Entity - 004 or conducting Containment Chamber checks ↓

-↓

 Any Personnel not yet listed

-*d) The Main Encampment:*
+*c) The Main Encampment:*

 Personnel ranking Classification - O
 ↓

-Personnel as “Security Corps”, internally ranking “TFD” or above
+Personnel as “Security Corps”, internally ranking “TFD” or above ↓

-↓

-Personnel as “Regulations Department”, internally ranking “Regulation Official” or above
+Personnel as “Regulations Department”, internally ranking “Regulating Official” or above ↓

-↓

 Personnel ranking Classification - A
 ↓
 Personnel as “Security Corps” not yet listed
 ↓
 Any Personnel not yet listed

-*e) The Powerplant:*
+*d) The Powerplant*

 Personnel ranking Classification - O
 ↓

-Personnel as "Engineering Department"
+Personnel as “Engineering Department”
 ↓

-Personnel as "Security Corps"
+Personnel as “Security Corps”
 ↓
 Any Personnel not yet listed

-2) During an official, valid Innovation Department Test not in violation of any clause within Article 3, Section 3:

-Personnel as “Security Corps” as Task Force Detachment “The Crazies”

-↓

-Personnel as “Regulations Department”, internally ranking “Regulation Official” or above, and AoS sanctioned test supervisors.

-↓

-The Innovation Personnel conducting the test

-↓

-Personnel as “Security Corps” not yet listed

-↓

-Personnel not yet listed spectating the test

-3) During a “Increased Threat Level” at any of the applicable locations:
+3) During an “Increased Threat Level” at any of the applicable locations:

-Personnel as “Security Corps”, internal ranking “Security Captain” or above

-↓

 Personnel ranking Classification - O
 ↓
+Personnel as “Security Corps”, internal ranking “Captain” or above ↓
 Personnel as “Security Corps” not yet listed
 ↓
 Personnel as “Regulations Department”
 ↓
 Personnel ranking Classification - A
 ↓
 Personnel not yet listed

 4) During an evacuation due to a perceived site-wide threat:

 Personnel ranking Classification - O
 ↓
 Personnel as “Security Corps”
 ↓
 Personnel ranking Classification - A
 ↓
 Any Personnel not yet listed

-5) It is to be mentioned that, in all cases no matter the situation, the following two ranking definitions are above all other ranking definitions in all other clauses.
-This is a simplification to save space.

-Personnel ranking Classification - X

-↓
+5)  During any Biological Attack at any Nova Corporation owned site or facility, the hierarchy is as follows:

 Personnel ranking Classification - O
 ↓

-Personnel as “Department of Operations” internally ranking “Autonomous Sentinel” and above

-↓

-...

-6) During any Biological Attack at any Nova Corporation owned site or facility, the hierarchy is as follows:

-Personnel ranking Classification - O

-↓

-Personnel as “Security Corps” in Task Force Detachment “The Crazies”
+Personnel as “Security Corps” in Task Force Detachment “The Crazies” ↓

-↓

-Personnel as “Security Corps” internally ranking "TFD" or higher
+Personnel as “Security Corps” internally ranking "TFD" or higher ↓

-↓

 Personnel as “Security Corps” not yet listed
 ↓
 Any Personnel not yet listed

-7) During a “High Threat Level” at any designated location, all control of the location is transferred to the Security Corps and the Engineering Department, and all Non-Combative Corporation personnel are to be evacuated immediately.
+6) During a “High Threat Level” at any designated location, all control of the location is transferred to the Security Corps and the Engineering Department, and all Non-Combative Corporation Personnel are to be evacuated immediately.

 ## **Subsection 3.1: Area Restrictions**
 > Any clause within this subsection details restrictions for all Nova Corporation Personnel on locations throughout the Nova Corporation Research Installment, designation 11.
 Restriction is written through descending priority.
 When describing a tangible location, it is to be assumed that the affected area also includes the 20 stud radius around the described location, or otherwise close to a tangible border.

-1) All personnel ranking Classification - X have been granted unrestricted access to any location in the installment.
-Operations Personnel have been granted unrestricted access to any location in the installment unless said area is restricted to only personnel ranking Classification - X.
+1) Operations Personnel have been granted unrestricted access to any location in the installment unless said area is restricted to only personnel ranking Classification - X.

-2) A given area is always accessible by those which can reasonably spawn within the area's border, unless they are incapable of accessing it with the cards that they spawn with or if specified otherwise.
+2) A given area is always accessible by those who can reasonably spawn within the area's border unless they are incapable of accessing it with the cards that they spawn with or if specified otherwise.

 3) All personnel ranking Classification - O have been granted the ability to grant other personnel access to an area, granted that they too have access, with proper reason.